Bear Just Can't Contain The Love He Feels For His Rescuer

 Most of us opt for cats and dogs, but one lucky man regularly gets loving bear hugs from a bear itself.

 Jim Kowalczik rescued a 23-year-old bear, named Jimbo, when he was an injured cub.
 Years later, the two share an unbreakable bond.
-The 10-foot-tall Kodiak bear serves up cuddles, while Kowalczik reciprocate with back rubs, The New York Times reports.
+The 10-foot-tall Kodiak bear serves up cuddles, while Kowalczik reciprocates with back rubs, The New York Times reports.
+(Watch the video above for proof.)

 The duo shows off their friendship on Facebook and YouTube, and their connection has gone viral several times.